centreon/centreon-documentation/en/service-mapping/ba-management.md

 ![image](assets/service-mapping/worst.png)

+The following order will be applied fto find the "Worst" status : `CRITICAL > Warning > Unknown > OK > Pending`

 The configuration is as follow:

 ![image](assets/service-mapping/conf-worst.png)

-The following order will be applied fto find the "Worst" status : `CRITICAL > Warning > Unknown > OK > Pending`

 <!-- Ratio -->

-For ratio, you can base the calculation of the **number of CRITICAL** indicators or a **percentage of CRITICAL** indicators that you don't want to exceed.
+This method helps you model "Cluster" concepts.
+The calculation is based on the **number or percentage of indicator in CRITICAL status** that you compare to number/percentage thresholds that you don't want to exceed.

 In the following example, we defined that we want number of Critical to be less than 80%.